 Loamy soils that are rich in organic matter and proper drainage/aerated is the best fit for apple cultivation.
 Mulching should also be considered.
 You can apply hay, straw, or any other organic material to moisture the soil and nutritional benefit after decomposition.

 Propagation here is done by shield budding.
-This has high chances of success.
-At this point, a single bud plus a piece of stem is cut together with the scion which is then inserted beneath the rind of rootstock in a T-shaped’ incision in its active growth stage.
+This has a high chance of success.
+At this point, a single bud plus a piece of stem is cut together with the scion which is then inserted beneath the rind of rootstock in a T-shaped incision in its active growth stage.
 Budding is usually done during the summer when it is fully formed.

 This includes Golden Delicious, wealthy, Yellow Newton, Granny Smith, Macintosh, and Granny Smith also can be used.
-Dwarfing rootstocks, for instance, M9, M7, M4, and M106 is done when the plantation is intensified.
+Dwarfing rootstocks, for instance, M9, M7, M4, and M106 are done when the plantation is intensified.

 Before planting, make sure to remove all weeds in a 5-foot diameter circle.
-You have protected your purchased tree from injuries, drying out, overheating or freezing.
-Dried roots should be soaked in water for 24 hours prior planting.
+You have protected your purchased tree from injuries, drying out, overheating, or freezing.
+Dried roots should be soaked in water for 24 hours prior to planting.

 Prepare the ground

 200-1250 is the average number of seedlings per ha.
-Scion and rootstock combination are determinants for plant spacing and the density/unit area.
+Scion and rootstock combinations are determinants for plant spacing and the density/unit area.

 During the summer period, an interval of 7-10 days is maintained.
 During winter, the 3-4 week interval is recommended.
 During critical periods, e.g., April-August at least eight irrigation is recommended.

-Caring for apple is important for higher quality yields.
-Apple trees should be trained/pruned to provide a conducive environment for its growth.
+Caring for apples is important for higher quality yields.
+Apple trees should be trained/pruned to provide a conducive environment for their growth.
 For you to achieve high yields and proper growth, then it’s better to practice timely training and pruning.